If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 What’s your budget?
 Pool skimmers are typically inexpensive, but there are some automated options that take out the leg work — for a cost.

 For a product that is going to take a lot of abuse from the sun and chlorine, it needs to be durable.
-We only included pool skimmers that have a proven track record with buyers and are consistently rated high.
-We also included options that come with a pole, as well as those that don’t, which allows users to buy the exact length of a skimmer pole necessary for their pool needs.
+We also included an option that comes with a pole, as well as those that don’t, which allows users to buy the exact length of a skimmer pole necessary for their pool needs.

 If you’ve got a pool, you need the best pool skimmers on hand.
 Check out our favorite options below.